 L.A.
 Lee YMCA Mizell Community Center and Niki Lopez of What’s Your Elephant present “The Art of Justice: Art-Making as Catalyst for Social Justice and Collective Action” an art-making series that features social justice-themed presentations, artist-led workshops across literary, visual, and performing arts, and culminating showcases that highlight the work created in the workshops while encouraging critical conversations about access, advocacy, agency, and collective action.

-AOJ: Art-Making workshop w/ Niki Lopez and Alana DaCosta + community dialogue: Access + Equity
+Art of Justice: Art-Making workshop w/ Niki Lopez and Alana DaCosta + community dialogue.
+Focus: Access + Equity:

 Dates are subject to change without notice, please check back on this web page to confirm.